Mike Beltran (referee)

 Mike Beltran is an American mixed martial arts (MMA) referee known for officiating bouts in the Ultimate Fighting Championship (UFC), Bellator, and other major promotions.
-Recognized for his distinctive long mustache, Beltran has become one of the most recognizable figures in MMA officiating.

 Early life and education

 Beltran was born and raised in Downey, California.
 Before beginning his officiating career, he served as a law enforcement officer in Los Angeles County.
 He developed an early interest in combat sports and trained in boxing and Brazilian jiu-jitsu (BJJ).

-Career
+Before becoming a referee, Beltran competed as an amateur fighter.
+In 2024, he was awarded his black belt in BJJ.

 Beltran began officiating mixed martial arts events in the mid-2000s.
 Over time, he became a fixture in several major promotions, including the Ultimate Fighting Championship, Bellator, and various regional organizations.
 Known for his calm demeanor and authoritative presence in the cage, Beltran has officiated numerous high-profile fights, including championship bouts.

-Before becoming a referee, Beltran competed as an amateur fighter, gaining firsthand experience in the sport that would later influence his officiating style.

-In interviews, Beltran has cited veteran referee John McCarthy as a major influence on his career, crediting him with helping refine his understanding of rules and fighter safety.
+In interviews, Beltran has cited veteran referee John McCarthy as a major influence on his career.

-Brazilian jiu-jitsu

-Beltran is a long-time practitioner of Brazilian jiu-jitsu and has trained for over a decade.
-In 2024, he was awarded his black belt in BJJ, an achievement covered by multiple martial arts outlets.

-Personal life

 Beltran is known for his signature long mustache, which has become a defining characteristic of his public image.
 Outside of MMA, he has been involved in community activities in Downey, California, and maintains close ties to his hometown.